Moving forward: 3 healthy responses to offense in marriage

 You don’t need to address every action.
 You don’t need to have a conversation about every incident.
 Ask yourself, do you want to be right, or do you want to imitate Christ?
 If we’re going to walk in daily fellowship and intimacy with our spouses, then grace and forgiveness must be our language and our way of living.
 Choose to forgive and let the offense in your marriage go.

 In most relationships, our spouses don’t wake up intending to offend us, but life happens.
 Stress, frustrations and unmet expectations show up in unplanned ways shining a light on cracks in our marriages.
 Areas the enemy would love to use to create discord.
-Just remember, you are addressing the offense not attacking the person.
+Just remember, choose to resolve the conflict in your marriage by addressing the offense not attacking the person.
 You and your spouse are one unit.
+We cannot avoid offense and conflict in our marriages.
 When we choose to address the offense in marriage, we are addressing the behavior not defining the person.

 Remember, don’t be afraid to reach out for help from your church pastoral staff or a licensed marriage counselor for additional support.
 We can choose to resolve offense in marriage in a healthy way.Your marriage matters.